maxim111333/incubator-aurora/docs/update-heartbeat.md

 acknowledging the service/update health.
 * Support user-defined heartbeat rate.
 * Expose a new `heartbeatJobUpdate` RPC to let external monitoring services control update progress.
-* Create a new coordinated job update in a paused (`ROLL_FORWARD_PAUSED`) state to avoid any progress until the first heartbeat call arrives.
+* Block the update progress if no `heartbeatJobUpdate` calls arrived within the last user-defined time interval:
+  * Store the last heartbeat timestamp in volatile memory only
+  * Block progress if no heartbeat timestamp is available (covers initial creation and scheduler restart cases)
+  * Resume progress when a missing or delayed heartbeat arrives
-* Make scheduler pause a job update in case of a missed heartbeat call.
+  * Do not change update status on a missing heartbeat
-* Allow resuming of the paused-due-to-no-heartbeat update via a `resumeJobUpdate` call.
-* Allow resuming of the paused-due-to-no-heartbeat update via a fresh `heartbeatJobUpdate` call.
-* Support pause reason in scheduler to differentiate between user-issued and heartbeat-related pause to disallow resuming on `heartbeatJobUpdate` if a job was previously paused by user.
+* Require external monitoring service to call `pauseJobUpdate` to explicitly pause job update.
+A paused job update may still be resumed via `resumeJobUpdate` RPC.

 ## Interface Changes
 Add into `JobUpdateSettings`:
 ```
  /**
   * If set, requires external calls to heartbeatJobUpdate RPC at the specified rate for the update
   * to make progress.
-If no heartbeats received within specified interval the update will pause
+If no heartbeats received within specified interval the update will block
-  * and may be resumed by either resumeJobUpdate or heartbeatJobUpdate call.
+  * its progress and will get unblocked by a new heartbeatJobUpdate call.
   */
   9: i32 pauseIfNoHeartbeatsAfterMs
 ```